turbolytics/sql-flow-docs/docs/faq.md

 ## Why would I run SQLFlow?

 SQLFlow is a good fit if your data throughput < 30k messages per second.
 It is a good fit for simple stream enrichment, tumbling window aggregations, enhancing streaming data using custom functions (through UDFs).
 SQLFLow as a great way to create lightweight stream processing for high throughput data streams.

+## Why is SQLFlow written in Python?

+The python ecosystem is rich with libraries for data processing.
+SQLFlow leverages the Arrow and DuckDB libraries for high performance stream processing.
+Python is a great language for building stream processing applications.
+It is easy to understand, and has a rich ecosystem of libraries for data processing.

+The DuckDB python library is their most mature client library.
+Python also has an iceberg implementation that supports writing.
+Python is an accessible foundation for building a stream processing framework.
+Python is a wrapper around the high performance kafka library (librdkafka), DuckDB, and Arrow.